Finite-size corrections to Fermi's Golden rule II: Quasi-stationary composite states: Thomson scattering

 \subsubsection{High energy electron : energy conversion from the electron to the photon}

-Here we study the behavior of the Thomson probability at a relativistic energy region.
 In a high energy region, the effective interaction between the electron and the photon is that of the Compton scattering.
 Nevertheless it is useful to know the behavior and the magnitude of those of the Thomson scattering.